-The board has adopted a policy providing that in an uncontested election of directors, any nominee who receives a greater number of votes "withheld" than votes "for" will tender his or her resignation to the board promptly following the shareholders' meeting.
-The Nominating and Corporate Governance Committee will consider the offer of resignation and will make a recommendation to the board on whether to accept it.
-The board will make its final decision and announce it in a press release within ninety days following the shareholders' meeting.
-A director who tenders his or her resignation pursuant to this policy will not participate in any meeting of the board or the Nominating and Corporate Governance Committee at which the resignation is considered.
+The Board has adopted a policy providing that in an uncontested election of directors, any nominee who receives a greater number of votes "withheld" or "abstained" than votes "for" will tender his or her resignation to the board promptly following the meeting of shareholders at which the director is elected.
+The Board will accept such resignation, except in exceptional circumstances, and announce such decision in a press release to be issued within 90 days following the meeting of Shareholders.
+The director who offered to tender his or her resignation pursuant to this policy will not participate in any committee or Board deliberations and decisions pertaining to the resignation offer.

 - Annual Performance Evaluation of the Board

 The Nominating and Corporate Governance Committee oversees the process for assessing the effectiveness of the Board as a whole, the committees of the Board, and the contribution of individual directors.
 The Nominating and Corporate Governance Committee has developed and regularly updates an annual assessment process for the Board, each of its committees, and the contribution of individual directors.
 Directors complete Board and committee assessments.

 The Nominating and Corporate Governance Committee and the Board review the completed questionnaires.
 As part of this evaluation process, directors also complete self-assessments which assess matters including skills and experience, preparation, attendance, accountability, communication, and contribution to strategic planning.

 In accordance with its charter, the Compensation and Benefits Committee reviews and makes recommendations to the Board on an annual basis with respect to the adequacy and form of the compensation for non-executive directors, taking into account the responsibilities and risks involved and the importance of not compromising the directors' independence.
 It also determines fees payable to members of any ad hoc committees established by the Board.